ILLIXR/ILLIXR/README.md

-the Applications Driving Architectures (ADA) Research Center (a JUMP Center co-sponsored by SRC and DARPA), the Center for Future Architectures Research (C-FAR, a STARnet research center), a Semiconductor Research Corporation program sponsored by MARCO and DARPA, and by a Google Faculty Research Award.
+the Applications Driving Architectures (ADA) Research Center (a JUMP Center co-sponsored by SRC and DARPA), the Center for Future Architectures Research (C-FAR, a STARnet research center), a Semiconductor Research Corporation program sponsored by MARCO and DARPA, National Science Foundation grants 2120464 and 2217144 and by a Google Faculty Research Award.
 The development of ILLIXR was also aided by generous hardware and software donations from ARM and NVIDIA.
 Facebook Reality Labs provided the [OpenEDS Semantic Segmentation Dataset][11].